How to Start a Business as Black American? (Simple Guide)

 Disadvantaged Business Enterprise Program

-The Disadvantaged Business Enterprise (DBE) Program was established to provide crucial support to women and minority-owned businesses, fostering their economic development.
+The Department of Transportation established the Disadvantaged Business Enterprise (DBE) Program to support women- and minority-owned businesses and foster their economic development.

-Founded by the Department of Transportation (DOT), this program offers incentives to companies engaged in projects focused on public transportation improvements [3].
+The program incentivizes companies engaged in projects focused on public transportation improvements [5].

-To be eligible for the DBE Program, you must demonstrate that your business is minority-owned and that its gross receipts do not exceed $26.29 million.
+To be eligible, you must demonstrate that your business is minority-owned and that the owner's personal net worth does not exceed $2.047 million.
+All currently certified DBEs must undergo reevaluation under the new requirements.

 Advantages of Launching a Black-Owned Business